bsprungkeyser/bsprungkeyser.github.io/index.md

 layout: index
 title: Home
 ---
 I am a postdoctoral research fellow at Opportunity Insights at Harvard.
 My current research is in the fields of public economics and labor economics.
-I received a Ph.D. in Economics from Harvard in 2023.
+I received a PhD in Economics from Harvard in 2023.
 I am a co-director at <a href="https://policyimpacts.org">Policy Impacts</a>.

 **I am on the job market during the 2023-2024 academic year.**